 The Penn News Network

-For twenty-one years Penn News Network has been gathering and reporting the news of Penn High School.
-Penn News Network is the daily news broadcast that brings Penn High School its first look at all the day’s news and announcements.
+Since 1994, the Penn News Network (PNN) has been gathering and reporting the news of Penn High School.
+The team airs PNN, the weekly news broadcast that brings Penn High School its first look at all the day’s news and announcements.

 Course # 0369 Radio & TV I